Delmastro/Delmastro/README.md

 #### Welcome to my Github Profile

 I enjoy creating programs that relate to music 🎹, mathematics 📖 and language ✏️.
 Here you will find a collection of computer science ideas and concepts to model my interests.
-Data-science, cryptography and tutoring notes are also interests of mine and consequently, repositories for these categories have been created.
+Data-science and cryptography are also interests of mine and consequently, repositories for these categories have been created.